 Your Options for Gum Grafting

 The gingival graft can be obtained in two ways: either your own tissue (taken from the palate) or donated dermal tissue (Allograft).
+The preferred choice is your own tissue since the final results are superior.

 Learn More About Gum Grafts Today